 }} #2 point on 5GAA – they want rules focused on 3GPP only protocol, if v14 & v16 are not compatible, then DSRC should be allowed also. a member is working on text.

-IEEE 802 understands that the considerations of which V2X technologies should be permitted in the ITS band are different for a 75 MHz ITS band than for a reduced bandwidth ITS band (e.g. for 30 MHz as the NPRM proposes).
+While a majority of commenters wrote in favor of retaining the 75 MHz for ITS safety and efficiency services, there were several commenters that spoke in favor of the proposed reallocation.
+Of those that spoke in favor of retaining 75 MHz for ITS, some indicated a tolerance for C-V2X in a 20 MHz portion of that 75 MHz band.
+First, IEEE 802 cautions that such comments should not infer a support for C-V2X in a reduced bandwidth ITS band.
+Second, from a technical perspective, the considerations of which V2X technologies should be permitted in the ITS band are different for a 75 MHz ITS band than for a reduced bandwidth ITS band (e.g. for 30 MHz as the NPRM proposes).
 In a 75 MHz ITS band, concerns about same-channel evolution and spectral efficiency are reduced.
-In a 30 MHz ITS band, same-channel evolution and spectral efficiency are imperative.
-Some commenters ask the Commission to retain 75 MHz for ITS and indicate a tolerance for C-V2X in a 20 MHz portion of that 75 MHz band.
-IEEE 802 cautions that such comments should not infer a support for C-V2X in a reduced bandwidth ITS band.
-Our comments note that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.
-It is too early to say, but perhaps 5G NR V2X will also possess these same advantages over LTE V2X.
+In a 30 MHz ITS band, same-channel evolution and spectral efficiency of the entire 30 MHz band become imperative.
+IEEE 802 cautions not to infer from such comments a support for C-V2X in a reduced bandwidth ITS band.
+IEEE 802 stresses that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.

+The next generation IEEE Std 802.11 technology being developed in the IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz ITS band.
+Any consideration of the rules governing use of the 5.9 GHz band must recognize the value that DSRC and IEEE P802.11bd can operate together in the same ITS channels and can coexist, share resources and do not interfere with each other.
+This coexistence and ability to share resources even extend to the introduction of advanced features such as 20 MHz bandwidth operation, which is currently being developed in the IEEE 802.11bd project.

+[x] Comments of IEEE 802, FCC ET Docket 19-138, March 5, 2020, p. _________

+}} 17mar: is “ITS band” well understood what that mean? the NPRM has references to this.

 }} 5G Americas - cellular technologies to support a wider, richer range of services than is possible using DSRC and Release 15(?) - who can contribute text pointing back to our comments against these specific points?

-IEEE 802 disagrees with 5G Americas that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
-We are not aware of a single ITS service that is supported by Release 14 C-V2X and not by DSRC.
-The opposite is true.
-DSRC supports a wide range of “advanced V2X” services that 3GPP concedes Release 14 LTE V2X was never intended to support.
+IEEE 802 disagrees with 5G Americas’s assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
+DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
+Moreover, DSRC supports a wide range of “advanced V2X” services that 3GPP concedes Release 14 LTE V2X was never intended to support such as vehicle platooning and sensor data sharing.
 Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
-These include important services related to vehicle platooning, communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+These include important services related to Infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.